www.CuriousTaxonomy.net

 Protungulatum gorgun Van Valen, 1978 (Paleocene mammal) "gorgûn" is a term for Orcs.

-Smeagol Climo, 1980 (gastropod, family Smeagolidae) Another name for Gollum.
+Smeagol Climo, 1980 (gastropod, family Smeagolidae) Smeagol was Gollum's original name.

 Smeagolia Hedqvist, 1973 (pteromalid wasp)